 Why it matters: Wiping a table develops arm strength, bilateral coordination, and awareness of a task being “complete” (is the table clean? check and wipe again).
 It also teaches care of the environment.

 Tip: Let them spray the table before they wipe.
 The spray bottle itself is excellent for hand strength.
 Just accept that they’ll spray other things too.
 Walls.
 Windows.
-The cat.
 Water only in the bottle, please.

 8. Watering Plants